davidacm/enhancedTones/readme.md

 This can be problematic in some sound cards, like high delays when playing the tones, or not playing the first tones at all.
 I had this issue in the past with one of my computers.
 So, that was the reason to create this add-on.

-If you try this add-on, even if you don't have issues with the original one, you can see that the tones are more fluid, overall in fastly repeated tones.
+If you try this add-on, even if you don't have issues with the original way of tone generation, you can see that the tones are more fluid, especially in fastly repeated tones.

 This add-on uses a thread to send the tones to the player, and the player is never closed.

-Also, this add-on implements a own tone generator, but you can use NVDA's tone generator if you want.
+Also, this add-on implements a custom tone generator, that is enabled by default.
+But you can change it to the NVDA's tones generator.
+My custom tone generator is written purely in Python.
+So, is less eficient than the NVDA tone generator, but the difference is not noticeable.

-I decided to keep my tone generator because some people liked it.
+I decided to mantain my tone generator because some people liked it, including myself.
+An user with hearing loss reported that he felt more comfortable with my tone generator.

+Note: Tone generation is not the same as the function to output the tones to your sound card.
+So even if you use NVDA's native tone generator, you will still see improvements.

 ## Download.
 	The latest release is available to